X2CommunityCore/X2WOTCCommunityHighlander/README.md

 ### Cooking a Final Release (Automated method)

+1. Make sure you have the complete SDK installed (`full_content` branch in Properties->Betas->`full_content`).
+This requires about 90 GB of disk space.
-1. Copy 'CookCommunityHighlander.bat' to your SteamLibrary folder (the folder that contains the steamapps subfolder).
+2. Copy 'CookCommunityHighlander.bat' to your SteamLibrary folder (the folder that contains the steamapps subfolder).
 By default, this path is `C:\Program Files (x86)\Steam`.
-2. If XCOM 2 and the SDK are in the same Steam library, go to step 4.
+3. If XCOM 2 and the SDK are in the same Steam library, go to step 4.
 If they are in different libraries, go to the next step.
-3. Open CookCommunityHighlander.bat in a text editor, modify the variables below, and save:
+4. Open CookCommunityHighlander.bat in a text editor, modify the variables below, and save:
 ```
 SET "SDKLocation=.\steamapps\common\XCOM 2 War of the Chosen SDK"
 SET "GameLocation=.\steamapps\common\XCOM 2\XCom2-WarOfTheChosen"
 ```
-4. Run CookCommunityHighlander.bat by double-clicking it.
+5. Run CookCommunityHighlander.bat by double-clicking it.
-5. If a message like "Scripts are outdated.
+6. If a message like "Scripts are outdated.
 Would you like to rebuild now?" pops up, click "No".

 ### Cooking a Final Release (Manual method)